- As low as $225/Night

 About the Area

 Located in Saint Helena Island, this condo is by the ocean.
-Local landmarks include Hunting Island Lighthouse and Chapel of Ease, and travelers wishing to experience a bit of culture can try Penn Center.
+Penn Center and York W. Bailey Museum are cultural highlights, and some of the area's activities can be experienced at Ocean Point Golf Course and Ocean Creek Golf Club.
 Be sure to check out the area's animals with activities such as game walks and birdwatching.

 Special Instructions